JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 df[!, :name] = ["polygon 1", "polygon 2"]
 ````

-now let's save as a GeoJSON
+now let's save as a `GeoJSON`

 ````@example creating_geometry
 fn = "shapes.json"
 GeoJSON.write(fn, df)
 ````

-now let's save as a Shapefile
+now let's save as a `Shapefile`

 ````@example creating_geometry
 fn = "shapes.shp"
 Shapefile.write(fn, df)
 ````

-now let's save as a GeoParquet
+now let's save as a `GeoParquet`

 ````@example creating_geometry
 fn = "shapes.parquet"
 GeoParquet.write(fn, df, (:geometry,))
 ````

-And there we go, you can now create mapped geometries from scratch, plot them on a map, and save
+And there we go, you can now create mapped geometries from scratch, manipulate them, plot them on a map, and save
-in multiple geospatial data formats.
+them in multiple geospatial data formats.